 The Wainwrights are a group of fells (mountains and hills) in the Lake District.
-There are 214 to be exact and they are all featured in Alfred Wainwright’s best-selling guidebooks – A Pictorial Guide to the Lakeland Fells.
+There are 214 to be exact and they are all featured in Alfred Wainwright’s best-selling guidebook – A Pictorial Guide to the Lakeland Fells.
 Climbing them is known as Wainwright ‘bagging’.

 Walking past the first small path on your right, you will come to a second, more obvious path.
-This path goes around the mountain, towards Haystacks (we came down this way) but after a minute or so we took a steep path (off to the left) that leads up towards the summit, past Fanny Mercer’s Cross.
+This path goes around the mountain, towards Haystacks (we came down this way) but after a minute or so we took a steep path (off to the left) that leads up towards the Fleetwith Pike summit, past Fanny Mercer’s Cross.

 There was just one other person up there and he left after a few minutes so we pretty much had the mountain to ourselves.
 In fact, we only saw 7 other people the entire time.

-It was a relatively relaxed walk down until we reached the incredible natural pools and waterfalls, which were perfect for a little swim!
-Thankfully we’d brought our swimming costumes!
+It was a relatively relaxed walk down until we reached the incredible Buttermere infinity pool and the natural pools and waterfalls along this stretch, which were perfect for a little swim!
+Thankfully we’d brought our swimming costumes.